Eyevinn/media-event-filter/README.md

 Pipe the events directly into your UI state management for a reliable source of truth of playback state updates.

-The event sequence map directly to popular tracking providers without further filtering, like Youbora, Comscore, or Nielsen. _If yours is also supported we welcome PRs to update this list!_
+The event sequence map directly to popular tracking providers and playback SDKs without further filtering, like Youbora, Comscore, Yospace, or Nielsen. _If yours is also supported we welcome PRs to update this list!_

 Compatible with [EPAS](https://github.com/Eyevinn/player-analytics-specification).